mrinterweb/freighter/README.md

-# This gem is not ready yet.
-Just a gem stub at this point.
+# Freighter is not ready yet.
+Should be ready in a couple days.

 # Freighter